 Equity Book Values Greater Than Market Values: Accounting, Risk, or Mispricing?

-Despite accounting conservatism, equity book values greater than market values (BTM > 1) are not rare.
+Despite accounting conservatism and indicating the firm’s required return exceeds its return on equity, equity book values greater than market values (BTM > 1) are not rare.
 The question we address is why.
-We find BTM > 1 is not only not rare, but also pervasive and persistent.
-More importantly, BTM > 1 is not attributable to potentially overstated equity book values, which calls into question BTM as a measure of conservative accounting for nearly 30% of firms.
-Rather, BTM > 1 is attributable to low equity market values, which partially stem from macroeconomic risk and other risk that is different for firms with BTM > 1.
+We find BTM > 1 is pervasive and persistent.
+More importantly, BTM > 1 is not attributable to overstated book values, which calls into question BTM as measuring conservative accounting for such firms.
+We find BTM > 1 is attributable to low equity market values, which partially stem from macroeconomic risk and other risk that differs for firms with BTM > 1.
 These findings call into question the use of Fama and French’s HML factor to reflect risk for firms with BTM > 1.
-Mispricing associated with investor myopia in over-extrapolating weakening in a firm’s otherwise strong fundamental performance contributes to the low equity market values.
-Taken together, our findings reveal the BTM threshold of one has meaningful implications for accounting and finance.
+Mispricing associated with investors over-extrapolating weakening in otherwise strong fundamentals contributes to the low equity market values.
+Together, our findings reveal the BTM threshold of one has meaningful implications for accounting and finance.

 Keywords: Book-to-Market Ratios; Conservatism; Macroeconomic Risk; Extrapolation